 An example of some of your ongoing responsibilities are:

 - obtaining information from the manufacturer when requested by the TGA

 - providing information to the TGA on request and within required legislative timeframes

-- ensuring all manufacturers hold a relevant manufacturing licence, clearance, certification or conformity assessment certificate, as required.
+- ensuring all manufacturers hold a relevant manufacturing licence, clearance, certification or conformity assessment certificate, as required

 - notifying the TGA of adverse events or problems with the goods

 Civil and criminal penalties may apply where these requirements are not met.